 He could already hear the voices of others talking, likely looking for any reason to stop working too.
 As he entered the room he glanced over the people gathered there, surprised at seeing the General standing by the windows.
 There were two young women on one of the couches indiscreetly watching the man, while a number of others Reeve didn't recognize talking not far from the coffee machine, though they too sent wary glances at the General's back.

-Reeve got his cup of coffee and hesitated, wondering whether to join the pensive General by the window or sip his coffee somewhere else.
+Reeve got his cup of coffee and hesitated, wondering whether to join the pensive General by the window or sip his drink somewhere else.

 In the end, the conversation between the employees on the other side of the room caught his attention.